 Additionally, Zscaler strongly recommends that you inform your users about the new authentication process, because the Adobe Flash cookies allowed them to skip the authentication step.
 With the new authentication mechanism, users will need to authenticate themselves to the Zscaler service at least once.

-Zscaler discontinued its support for Adobe Flash cookies in the 5.5 release, as documented in the 5.5 Release Update Summary.
+Zscaler discontinued its support for Adobe Flash cookies in the 5.5 release.

 If you need help changing your configuration or if you have additional questions or concerns, contact Zscaler Technical Support via the Support link in the Admin Portal.